Jump to content

 Europe's rarest breeding seabird and once thought to be extinct, the Zino's Petrel or freira, Pterodroma madeira, is endemic to Madeira.
 The Freira Conservation Project (FCP), founded in 1986, is a group of people and institutions working on the conservation of Zino's petrels, especially by controlling its main predator, the rat.
 The FCP has overseen a steady increase in numbers nesting in the central massif of Madeira.
 We will not see them as they can only be seen between April and August.

-This monitoring work has been especially important after a massive forest fire on the island of Madeira killed several breeding adults and 65% of that year’s petrel chicks in August 2010.
+The Freira Conservation Project's monitoring work was especially important after a massive forest fire on the island of Madeira killed several breeding adults and 65% of that year’s petrel chicks in August 2010.
 BirdLife International launched an appeal for funds.

 After that damaging season, additional donations came in from Honeyguiders for the FCP, via the Honeyguide Wildlife Charitable Trust.
-Topped up with Gift Aid, we raised an additional £288 for Dr Zino and his team in this way, working at the sharp end for Zino's petrel conservation in Madeira.
+Topped up with Gift Aid, we raised an additional £288 for Dr Frank Zino (the son of Alec Zino who rediscovered the bird and named it as a separate species) and his team in this way, working at the sharp end for Zino's petrel conservation in Madeira.
 This, plus money raised from conservation contributions from our regular holidays on Madeira, is mostly spent on dataloggers to be attached to Zino's petrels and other seabirds.
 These gather vital information on the movements of seabirds at sea.

 For prices, see Holiday Details at the bottom of the page.